 The following are examples of only some of the health and safety risks for people in the food retail sector.
 We also provide general guidance on how to manage your work health and safety risks.

-Lifting, carrying, pushing or pulling heavy loads can put workers at risk of serious injury.
+Lifting, carrying, pushing, or pulling heavy loads can put workers at risk of serious injury.

 How are workers and others harmed?

-Workers are at risk of injury from lifting and carrying particularly when:
+Workers are at risk of injury from lifting, carrying, pushing, and pulling particularly when:

-• a load is too heavy, it’s difficult to grasp, or it’s too large
+• a load is heavy, it’s difficult to grasp, push, or pull, or it’s too large or difficult to handle

 • chronic pain.